Sensedia/api-manager-java-client-sdk/docs/PlansApi.md

 <a name="updatePlan1"></a>
 # **updatePlan1**
-> PlanResponse updatePlan1(id, sensediaAuth, planBean)
+> PlanResponse updatePlan1(sensediaAuth, id, planBean)

 Update a plan